SatyKrish/discovery/discovery-ui/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) to access the chat interface.
-Users must sign in with Azure AD before interacting with the chat.

 ## Learn More